chaturay/serverless-artillery/README.md

   run        Run your Artillery script.
 Will prefer a script given by `-s` over
-             a `script.[yml|json]` in the current directory over the default script. cleanup    Remove the function and the associated resources created for or by it. script     Create a local Artillery script so that you can customize it for your specific load requirements.
+             a `script.[yml|json]` in the current directory over the default script. remove    Remove the function and the associated resources created for or by it. script     Create a local Artillery script so that you can customize it for your specific load requirements.
 See https://artillery.io for